kharf/declcd/README.md

 GitOps is a way of implementing Continuous Deployment for cloud native applications by having a Git repository that contains declarative descriptions of the desired infrastructure and applications and an automated process to reconcile the production environment with the desired state in the repository.

 ## Why Declcd?
 Traditional GitOps tools often rely on YAML for configuration, which can lead to verbosity and complexity.
-Declcd leverages [CUE](https://cuelang.org/), a configuration language with a more concise and expressive syntax, making it easier to define and maintain your desired cluster state.
+Declcd leverages [CUE](https://cuelang.org/), a type safe configuration language with a more concise and expressive syntax and the benefits of general-purpose programming languages, making it easier to define and maintain your desired cluster state.

 ![Overview](./docs/declcd-flow.png)